Christmas Eve 9a-10p / Christmas Day closed

 Union Square continues to be a beating heart of culture, tourism, and commerce in New York City.
 Home to performance venues like Irving Plaza, seasonal events like the Union Square Holiday Market, and unique eateries like Lillie’s Victorian Restaurant that call back to yesteryear, there’s always something going on in this thriving Manhattan epicenter.
 It’s just a quick subway ride on the 4/5/6, N/Q/R/W, or the L — or if you’re commuting across the Hudson, an easy walk to the 14th Street PATH station — to experience all that Union Square offers.

 And only within the last year, Union Square made history again as home to one of the first legal dispensaries in New York City.
 We opened our doors in February 2023, inviting travelers to pass through and experience access to legal and safe cannabis grown right here in the Empire State.
-We are proud to be a part of this thriving slice of the city and be a part of all the nightlife, events, and culture that make Union Square great.
+We are proud to be a part of this thriving slice of the city and be a part of all the nightlife, events, shopping, and culture that make Union Square great.

 If you plan to visit Union Square Park, be sure to stop by The Travel Agency cannabis dispensary nearby.
 Not only does cannabis make for a relaxing day in the city, but our wide selection offers something for everybody.
 Just a short walk from our dispensary’s doors, you can try out your new cannabis products and get in touch with some local history on the same trip to the neighborhood.
 We’re looking forward to welcoming you to Union Square.